GhostPack/KeeThief/README.md

 KeeThief's GetKeePassMasterKeys() will attach to the target KeePass process using CLR MD and enumerate all CLR heap objects, searching for a KeePassLib.PwDatabase object.
 If one is found, the path is extracted from the m_strUrl field, and all referenced objects are enumerated, searching for a KeePassLib.Keys.CompositeKey.

-If a composite master key is found, information for each key type (KcpPassword, KcpKeyFile, KcpUserAccount) is extracted, including the DPAPI encrypted data blobs of key data.
-For any encrypted blobs found, shellcode is injected into the KeePass process that calls MyRtlDecryptMemory() to decrypt the DPAPI memory blobs, returning the plaintext/unprotected key data.
+If a composite master key is found, information for each key type (KcpPassword, KcpKeyFile, KcpUserAccount) is extracted, including the RtlEncryptMemory() encrypted data blobs of key data.
+For any encrypted blobs found, shellcode is injected into the KeePass process that calls MyRtlDecryptMemory() to decrypt the memory blobs, returning the plaintext/unprotected key data.

 This is a different approach than denandz' excellent [KeeFarce project](https://github.com/denandz/KeeFarce), which injects code to load a bootstrap DLL into the KeePass process, which then loads an C# assembly along with CLR MD, and executes the 'Export' method on a KeePass.DataExchange.Formats.KeePassCsv1x object in order to export all existing passwords to disk.
 KeeTheft walks the heap for composite key information and injects shellcode to decrypt each encryption material component as appropriate.